 Fatty liver disease: What you need to know

 Once considered a middle-aged disease associated with excessive alcohol drinking, fatty liver disease, short for

 non-alcoholic fatty liver disease (NAFLD), now affects more young people who drink little or no alcohol.

 “The incidence of fatty liver in Singapore is increasing just like in most parts of the developed world.
 Many of the relatively young people whom I treat for gallstone disease also have fatty liver,” shares

 Professor Pierce Chow, Senior Consultant from the

-Singapore General Hospital (SGH), a member of the SingHealth group.
+National Cancer Centre Singapore (SGH), a member of the SingHealth group.

 The good news is a simple fatty liver condition is reversible in most cases.

-However, if it is not managed properly, it can lead to a more serious liver disease called non-alcoholic steatohepatitis (NASH) where the fatty liver becomes inflamed.
+However, if it is not managed properly, a fatty liver can lead to a more serious liver disease called non-alcoholic steatohepatitis (NASH) where the fatty liver becomes inflamed.
 This can cause liver cirrhosis (liver scarring) and

 Symptoms of fatty liver disease